-3.2.2.4.14 Email to DNS TXT Contact

-This domain validation method is currently not supported by the CommScope CA.
+3.2.2.4.14 Email to DNS TXT Contact This domain validation method is currently not supported by the CommScope CA.

-3.2.2.4.15 Phone Contact with Domain Contact

-This domain validation method is currently not supported by the CommScope CA.
+3.2.2.4.15 Phone Contact with Domain Contact This domain validation method shall not be used.

-3.2.2.4.16 Phone Contact with DNS TXT Record Phone Contact

-This domain validation method is currently not supported by the CommScope CA.
+3.2.2.4.16 Phone Contact with DNS TXT Record Phone Contact This domain validation method is currently not supported by the CommScope CA.

-3.2.2.4.17 Phone Contact with DNS CAA Phone Contact

-This domain validation method is currently not supported by the CommScope CA.
+3.2.2.4.17 Phone Contact with DNS CAA Phone Contact This domain validation method is currently not supported by the CommScope CA.

-3.2.2.4.18 Agreed-Upon Change to Website v2

-This domain validation method is currently not supported by the CommScope CA.
+3.2.2.4.18 Agreed-Upon Change to Website v2 This domain validation method is currently not supported by the CommScope CA.

-3.2.2.4.19 Agreed-Upon Change to Website - ACME

-This domain validation method is currently not supported by the CommScope CA.
+3.2.2.4.19 Agreed-Upon Change to Website - ACME This domain validation method is currently not supported by the CommScope CA.